wichitastateesports/RamilHinshaw.github.io/projects/charactercustomization.md

 tags: unity c# ludumdare
 category: project game
 imgDir: /img/projects/charactercustomization/
 description: This is my initial concept project on how to use blendshapes in Unity's GameEngine for character customization.
-Surprisingly there were no documentation on this on the web at the time nor was there any on youtube so dived down programmed an optimal way of achieving this.
-There now a video of it on youtube with my Alias as Glauz.
+Surprisingly there were no documentation on this on the web at the time nor was there any on youtube so I dived down programmed an optimal way of achieving this.
+There is now a video of it on youtube with my Alias as Glauz.

 ---